-Loss includes only (1) principal and interest evidenced by the note; (2) any loan subsidy due and owing; and (3) any principal and interest indebtedness on USDA approved protective advances for protection and preservation of collateral.
-Interest is covered by the guarantee to the date of the final loss settlement when the lender conducts liquidation of collateral in an expeditious manner.
+(1) Any loss of an amount equal to 90 percent of the principal amount actually advanced to the mortgagor, or lender conducts liquidation of collateral in an expeditious manner.
 Net proceeds received from liquidation of the collateral will be used in calculating the amount of loss sustained.
 If the lender acquires the collateral, the net proceeds from collateral for calculating loss shall be determined by the USDA as follows: (i) the USDA will have the collateral appraised at its current market value as of the date of acquisition by the lender, then (ii) deduct from such appraised value an estimate of liquidation costs which will include an allowance for the estimated time the property will be held by the lender.
 The USDA will pay its claim based on an appraisal after foreclosure has occurred rather than upon the sale of the property.